xzyaoi/xzyaoi.github.io/content/about.md

 ## Education

-* **Master of Data Science** (with a minor in Mathematics) at the Institute of Informatics, University of Zurich. *Sept 2019 to June 2021* (ca.).
+* **Master of Data Science** (with a minor in Mathematics) at the Institute of Informatics, Universität Zürich. *Sept 2019 to June 2021* (ca.).
 * **Micromaster (online) in Data Science** at  Massachusetts Institute of Technology, *Sept 2020 to December 2021* (ca.).
 * **Bachelor in Computer Science** at the College of Computer Science and Software Engineering, Shenzhen University, with an honour in high-performance computing. *Sept 13 to June 2017*.

 ## Teaching

-I served as the teaching assistant at both Shenzhen University and University of Zurich, for the following courses:
+I served as the teaching assistant at both Shenzhen University and Universität Zürich, for the following courses:

 * Informatics II: Data Structure and Algorithms.
-University of Zurich. *Spring 2021*.
+Universität Zürich. *Spring 2021*.
 * Informatics I: Introduction to Programming.
-University of Zurich. *Fall 2020*.
+Universität Zürich. *Fall 2020*.
 * Professional English for Computer Science.
 Shenzhen University. *Spring 2019*.
 * Web Programming (Java Web).
 Shenzhen University. *2016*.
 * Web Programming (Android).
 Shenzhen University. *2015*.